Have you heard about LendKey and are wondering what it can do for your student loan debt?

 With Lendkey student loan refinancing, you’re taking your existing student loans, whether that’s multiple loans or one loan, and consolidating them into one student loan with Lendkey to save money.
 By refinancing to a private marketplace, you stand to get a better interest rate.

 Refinancing makes a lot of sense for people who have a secure income and good credit because a lot of companies are bidding for their business.
 It’s a competitive market that’s hungry to score new business.
 That means you’ll be able to get a great rate for your refinance.

 But you might be wondering how you’ll save enough to make it worth your while.
 You’ll save money in one of two ways with a Lendkey student loan:

 - You can save money by shortening the life of the loan.
 If your current loan still has another 15 years on it, you could consider dropping that term down to 10 years or even shorter under the refinance.
 Because your Lendkey loan would have a lower interest rate if you agree to a refinance, you’ll be able to shorten the length of the loan without driving up your monthly payment much, if any.

 - You can lower your monthly payment.
 If your main concern right now isn’t how many years you’ll be paying on your loan, but how much you’re forking over every month, you should look at lowering your payment instead.
 That will free up some of your cash each month, and you can easily do it by lowering your interest rate.
-That’s an attractive possibility for graduates with with interest debt.
+That’s an attractive possibility for graduates with interest debt.